 At the Neonatal Intensive Care Unit (NICU) at NYU Langone Hospital—Long Island, our board-certified neonatologists provide expert care for babies, including those who are born premature, have congenital or genetic disorders, or need surgical treatment for complex medical conditions.

 Our staff of neonatologists, specially trained nurses, respiratory therapists, and pediatric specialists is dedicated to caring for the smallest babies who were born before 29 weeks gestation or weigh less than 1,500 grams (3.3 pounds) at birth.
-Our survival rate is exceptionally high compared to all NICUs across the country, according to the Vermont Oxford Network Database, which tracks outcomes of low-birth-weight infants.
+Our survival rate is exceptionally high compared to all NICUs across the country, according to the Vermont Oxford Network Database, which tracks outcomes of very low-birth-weight preterm infants.
 We are consistently striving to improve the quality and safety of pediatric care, and are a member of the Children’s Hospitals’ Solutions for Patient Safety Network.

 We are a Baby-Friendly hospital, a designation received from Baby-Friendly USA in recognition of our care and support for breastfeeding mothers and their babies.
 We help mothers to initiate and continue breastfeeding their babies as they are able, and our staff includes nurses certified in neonatal nursing or lactation support.